Fusion-Party-Aus/Formal-Documents/Constitution.md

 5. If a Local Campaign Team is established by one or more Branches its operations are governed by that Branch or Branches, with the following conditions:

-   1. That the local campaign team coordinates its efforts with the Association either through the Committee or a relevant Election Campaign Committee.
+   a) That the local campaign team coordinates its efforts with the Association either through the Committee or a relevant Election Campaign Committee.

 6. If a Local Campaign Team is established by an Election Campaign Committee or by the Committee, the establishing unit must provide the Local Campaign Team with a set of operating rules.